President & CEO

 Vice President, Operations & Quality Assurance

 Thomas brings to AEGEA a strong combination of management skills in Operations and Quality Assurance gained through 25 years in the medical device industry.
-Before joining AEGEA he was Vice President of Operations & Quality at ForSight VISION4, a startup company developing an ocular implant for combination therapy, licensed to Genentech for clinical study.
+Before joining AEGEA he was Vice President of Operations & Quality at ForSight VISION4, a startup company developing an ocular implant to facilitate sustained drug therapy; the company was acquired by Genentech.
 Prior to ForSight, Thomas served as Vice President of Operations and Quality at Arstasis.
 He implemented and managed the Operations and Quality functions, growing the femoral access technology from pre-clinical to FDA 510k and CE approval through market launch.
 At Cierra, Thomas implemented and managed the QA function as Director of Quality Assurance leading to ISO 13485 certification and achievement of the CE Mark for the Patent Foramen Ovale closure device.
 Thomas worked for Perclose developing arterial closure devices, contributing to the company’s growth from a small, pre-clinical startup to a successful publicly traded company, followed by acquisition into Abbott Laboratories.
 He contributed in several areas, developing a solid foundation in Quality Assurance, Manufacturing Engineering, and Research and Development.
 He headed cross-functional product development and manufacturing transfer teams for new products, including integration of an acquired technology, through market launch.
 Thomas started his medical device career with Stryker Corporation’s Endoscopy division in Quality Assurance.
 Thomas holds a B.S. in Manufacturing Engineering from Oregon State University.

-Micah Harris, M.D., F.A.C.O.G. has been conducting clinical research trials through OB/GYN Consultants, Ltd., for more than a decade.
-In 1998, he and the late Dr. Jay Cooper, opened the first clinical research facility in Arizona designed for the evaluation of new medications and medical/surgical devices for the advancement of women’s healthcare.
-Dr. Harris is a board certified Obstetrician/Gynecologist and he holds a medical degree from University of South Florida College of Medicine.
+Micah Harris, M.D., F.A.C.O.G. has been conducting clinical research trials through Women’s Health Research Ltd. for more than 20 years.
+Dr. Harris is a board certified Obstetrician/Gynecologist and he holds a medical degree from the University of South Florida College of Medicine.
 He completed his postgraduate training at the University of South Florida in Tampa, Florida.
-Dr. Harris’ research has been published in both the Journal of Reproductive Medicine and Obstetrics and Gynecology, and he has served as investigator for over 100 clinical trials including all of the commercially available endometrial ablation devices approved by the FDA.
+Dr. Harris’ research has been published in the Journal of Minimally Invasive Gynecology; Obstetrics and Gynecology; and the Journal of Reproductive Medicine.
+He has served as an investigator for over 100 clinical trials, many involving endometrial ablation technologies, and including those commercially available endometrial ablation devices approved by the FDA.

 Acting Chief Financial Officer